XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 Project has been compiled.
 Build artifacts saved at /your/brownie/project/build/contracts
 ```

-And your folder should look like this:
+Your folder should look like this:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/102393474/197048954-9627b9fe-ff72-436e-8279-bf3f72ac0649.png" alt="Folder 02"/>
 </p>

-In order to deploy our newly compiled contract artifacts to the blockchain, we need to create a deployment script into the script folder:
+In order to deploy your newly compiled contract artifacts to the blockchain, you'll need to create a deployment script into the script folder:

 ```sh
 touch ./scripts/deploy.py
 ```

-And write the following script to the `deploy.py` file:
+Next, write the following script to the `deploy.py` file:

 ```python
 #!/usr/bin/python3